space-physics/POLAN/README.rst

 points NV is less than the number of polynomial terms NT (as specified by AMODE), NT is automatically decreased.

--    Calculate one polynomial, with NT terms, from the point  FA = fv(K), HA = ht(K)  to fit the next NV virtual and NR real heights.
+- Calculate one polynomial, with NT terms, from the point  FA = fv(K),HA = ht(K)  to fit the next NV virtual and NR real heights.
 (The fitted real heights include one point below HA, if NR is negative.)
-The real-height origin (FA,HA) is at K = KR, in the data arrays FV, HT;
-the corresponding virtual height is at K = KV.
+The real-height origin (FA,HA) is at K = KR, in the data arrays FV, HT; the corresponding virtual height is at K = KV.
 - With x-ray data (-ve frequencies), at the start or after a peak, recalculate HA to include the correction for underlying or valley ionisation.
 - Calculate a further NH real heights, and set KR = KR + NH; KV = KV + NH.

 -    Repeat this loop, calculating successive overlapping real-height sections, until a critical frequency (or end-of-layer) is found in the range KV +1  to  KV +NV +1.
 Then calculate real heights at the remaining scaled frequencies and determine a least-squares Chapman-layer peak.

 E.2  INDIVIDUAL STEPS WITHIN EACH CYCLE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~